asab-se/yaml-reader/README.md

 ## Usage

-yaml-reader resolves the path from your project root onwards, i.e. lets assume the project structure given below.
+yaml-reader resolves the path **from your project root onwards**, i.e. lets assume the project structure given below.
 Then you will call `yamlReader.read('configs/app-config.yml')` wherever you want to read the yaml file.
 Thus the call will look the same in both `bin/app.js` and `some/deep/project/path/someService.js`.
 ```